finos/community/governance/Software-Projects/CONTRIBUTING.template.md

-# [PROJECT] Contribution and Governance Policies
+# {project name} Contribution and Governance Policies

-This document describes the contribution process and governance policies of the FINOS [PROJECT] project.
+This document describes the contribution process and governance policies of the FINOS {project name} project.
 The project is also governed by the [Linux Foundation Antitrust Policy](https://www.linuxfoundation.org/antitrust-policy/), and the FINOS [IP Policy](IP-Policy.pdf), [Code of Conduct](Code-of-Conduct.md), [Collaborative Principles](Collaborative-Principles.md), and [Meeting Procedures](Meeting-Procedures.md).

 ## Contribution Process